this-guy-git/MyTube/README.md

 Uploaded videos and video HTML files are auto-assigned a random name to prevent being overwritten, however the chance isn't 0, if you have a better alternative please fork this and submit a pull.

+I could not upload the .key, .cer, or .db files as they are PRIVATE and SHOULD NOT be shared!!!

 # Contributing
 We will accept any contributions and it will grant you a special Contributor badge on MyTube.